Horagolla National Park: Flora and fauna

 Horagolla is a low-country evergreen forest.
 The park has a humus soil structure and hot temperature persists throughout the year.
 Many tree species are in abundance including Dipterocarpus zeylanicus (hora), Canarium zeylanicum (kekuna), Dillenia retusa (godapara), Caryota urens (kitul), Pericopsis mooniana (nedun), Mangifera zeylanica (atamba), sacred fig, Alstonia scholaris (ruk attana), Acronychia pedunculata (ankenda), Vitex pinnata (milla), Mimusops elengi (moonamal), breadfruit and Pterospermum canescens (Velang).
-Also various liana Entada rheedii (pus-wel) can be seen.
+Also various liana Entada rheedei (pus-wel) can be seen.
 In the forests of the park, Gmelina arborea (ethdemata), Filicium decipiens (pihimbiya), mahogany, teak and golden shower tree (ehela) are predominant.

 The mammals found in the park include fishing cat, Sri Lankan spotted chevrotain, golden jackal, and grizzled giant squirrel.
 Horagolla is considered a birdwatching site.
 The number of bird species recorded from the park is 68.
 The most common are parakeets, black-crested bulbul, barbets, and Asian koel.
 Some of the other bird species seen in the park include Sri Lanka grey hornbill, Sri Lanka hanging parrot, Layard's parakeet and Oriental dwarf kingfisher.
 The rare clipper, Ceylon birdwing and blue Mormon are the butterflies known from the park.
 Many threatened species including tortoises are found in Horagolla.
 Pythons and cobras are among the many reptiles found in the park.